FirstLast.AI · For lawyers← Back home

 Filing prep for tomorrow morning.
 The companion has assembled the exhibit appendix, redacted privileged sections, formatted to court rules, and run a citation cross-check.
 You review the PDF, approve, file.

 Strategy was your job.
-Everything else, the operating system handled.
+Everything else, the platform handled.

 A leather portfolio closed on a polished conference table at golden hour, the work of the day complete.